 (Author’s Note: Jane and I lived four magical years in Brazil.
 At the time, inflation ran hot, reaching a peak of 80% per month.
 Brazilians joked that a taxi was cheaper than a bus because you paid at the end of the ride.
 “Dreams of Aurora,” was inspired by our time in Brazil, first published by Milk Sugar Magazine in February 2013.)

-Michael’s head snapped to face the Brazilian.
-He had slicked down, brown hair, was short, deeply tanned and wore ragged shorts and blue flip-flops.
+Michael’s head snapped to face him.
+The Brazilian had slicked down brown hair.
+He was short, deeply tanned, and wore ragged shorts and blue thongs.
 Like Michael, he was in his thirties.

-The Cariocan eyed Michael’s “I Love New York” tee shirt, and spoke English.
+The man eyed Michael’s “I Love New York” tee shirt, and spoke English.
 “Beautiful, isn’t she?”

 Michael moved away.